cdig/cd-module-starter/example/bower_components/cd-module/README.md

 #### What's not included?
-Anything specific to an individual project or client belongs in an _project, to be shared by all modules in the project.
+* Anything specific to an individual project or client belongs in an _project, to be shared by all modules in the project.
+* cdFoundation stuff.
+It's listed as a bower dependency, but you need to make sure to include it in your module.
+The [module template](https://github.com/cdig/cd-module-template) covers this.

 #### How do I use it?
 Consult the [module template](https://github.com/cdig/cd-module-template) and seek the wisdom of its way.